ABOUT HOME FIELD

 MY HOME FIELD STORY

 Have old yearbook photos or team pictures from Blountville High, Middle, or Elementary?
-We'd love to see them.
-Email them to homefield@sullivancountytn.gov or drop them off at the community center.
+Send a note through the contact page so we can confirm the best place to share them.

 Who Made This Happen

-Home Field exists because a community refused to let go of its common ground — and because county leadership listened.
-The purchase, renovation, and ongoing investment in this 25-acre campus is the largest community recreation project in Sullivan County history.
+Home Field exists because a community refused to let go of its common ground, and because county leadership listened.
+The purchase, renovation, and ongoing investment turned the former Blountville school campus into a public athletic park.

-This project was made possible by Mayor Richard Venable and the Sullivan County Commission, with construction by J.A.
-Street & Associates and ongoing support from Sullivan County Parks, the Sullivan County Highway Department, and dozens of community volunteers and organizations.
+This project was made possible by Mayor Richard Venable and the Sullivan County Commission, with construction support reported from J.A.
+Street & Associates and ongoing work by county departments and community partners.

 This campus was preserved and transformed